Windsor Castle is the oldest and largest occupied castle in the world.

 Even though the Windsor Castle opens at 10 am, we don’t recommend you land up early because that’s when most of the coach tours arrive.

-The best time to reach Windsor Castle is between 11 and 11.30 am.
+The best time to visit Windsor Castle is between 11 and 11.30 am.

-Most of the tourists who opt for the coach tour leave after the change of guard, which happens between 11 and 11.30 am.
+Most of the tourists travelling in big groups leave after the change of guard, which happens between 11 and 11.30 am.

 While the change of guard is happening, nobody can exit the Castle.